Mapping the Structure of Oxygen-Doped Wurtzite Aluminum Nitride Coatings From Ab Initio Random Structure Search and Experiments: Experimental and Computational Procedure

-Here, we rely on a new subsampling strategy that allows us to generate a large set of diverse starting configurations which can be further optimized using DFT to infer meaningful structure/property relationships as discussed in the \emph{Results and Discussion} section.
-Starting from the ideal w-AlN lattice, the indices of N and of Al atoms are known and can be used to define a set of new configurations by simply replacing groups of N atoms with the same amount of O, removing randomly one Al every 3 O substitutions.
+Here, we rely on RSS combined with a sparsification approach based on a state-of-the-art~\cite{de2016comparing,de+16pccp} global structural metric, followed by the use of dimensionality reduction~\cite{tribello2019using,ceri+13jctc} to infer non-trivial structure/property relationships as discussed in the \emph{Results and Discussion} section.
+In line with previous RSS works~\cite{pickard2011ab,tan2019structures,rowe2020accurate}, from a large number of distinct random structures we generate a statistically meaningful ensemble of meta-stable states through minimization of an accurate potential energy surface (PES).
+The RSS begins with the ideal w-AlN lattice, where the indices of N and of Al atoms are known and can be used to define a set of new configurations by simply replacing groups of N atoms with the same amount of O, removing randomly one Al every 3 O substitutions.
 We use the function \codeword{combinations} from the Python library \codeword{itertools}~\cite{bernard2016iterators} to generate all the groupings of $\mathcal{X}$ elements from the initial 96 N atoms, with $\mathcal{X}$ being the number O atoms to inject in the lattice, i.e. 3 (1.57\%), 6 (3.16\%), 9 (4.76\%), 12 (6.38\%), 15 (8.02\%), 18 (9.68\%) and 21 (11.35\%).
 This step results in a large set of possible structures from which we randomly pick 100,000 configurations.
 For each new structure we randomly remove one Al atom every 3 O atoms.
 Finally, for each O concentration, we select ca. 150 structures being the most dissimilar within the set.
 This can be achieved by having a proper measure of similarity between two structures, for which we use the average Smooth Overlap of Atomic Potential (SOAP) global kernel~\cite{de2016comparing}, as implemented in the \texttt{librascal} package~\cite{librascal}.
 SOAP~\cite{bart+13prb} is a general state-of-art atom-centered, density-based representation of the atomic environment which has been proven very powerful for both properties prediction~\cite{de+16pccp,paru+18ncomm,will+19jcp} and structural classification\cite{helf+19fmb,gasparotto2019identifying}.
 Extensive details on SOAP is provided elsewhere~\cite{bart+13prb,will+19jcp}.
 SOAP vectors were computed using a cutoff radius of 5~\AA~, \texttt{n}$_{\rm max}$ = 6 and \texttt{l}$_{\rm max}$ = 6.
 The width of the Gaussian functions was set to 0.6~\AA~.
 All other parameters were set to their default values.
 Further details of the analysis of the global similarity analysis between structures will be discussed in the following \emph{Results and Discussion} section.
 Having a defined a pairwise similarity measure between global structures, the most different structures can be selected using farthest point sampling (FPS), which has been proven to be well suited for selecting the most widely spread set of landmarks from an initial (larger) set~\cite{ceri+13jctc,tribello2019using}.